Table of Contents

 GST on Renting an Immovable Property

-Before we discuss GST on renting immovable property, certain concepts relating to GST on rent have to be understood.
-The terms/concept are 'taxable services under GST' and 'place of supply under GST (service)' -
+Before we discuss GST on renting immovable property, it is essential to understand some concepts regarding GST on rent.
+The terms/concepts are 'taxable services under GST' and 'place of supply under GST

 - Taxable Services under GST - The GST law (Schedule 2 of the CGST Act) states that if an immovable property is rented, it will be treated as a supply of services.
 But GST on rental properties is only applicable to a certain type of property included under taxable services.
 They are mentioned below: